swaroopch/byte-of-python/01-frontpage.md

 > Again, thanks for this book.
 Thank you for having it on the web.
 >
 > -- Bob

+> I just want to thank you for writing the first book on programming
+> I've ever really read.
+Python is now my first language, and I can
+> just imagine all the possibilities.
+So thank you for giving me the
+> tools to create things I never would have imagined I could do
+> before.
+>
+> -- "The Walrus"

+> I wanted to thank you for writing 'A Byte Of Python' (2 & 3
+> Versions).
+It has been invaluable to my learning experience in
+> Python & Programming in general.
+>
+> Needless to say, I am a beginner in the programming world, a couple
+> of months of self study up to this point.
+I had been using youtube
+> tutorials & some other online tutorials including other free
+> books.
+I decided to dig into your book yesterday, & I've learned
+> more on the first few pages than any other book or tutorial.
+A few
+> things I had been confused about, were cleared right up with a GREAT
+> example & explanation.
+Can't wait to read (and learn) more!!
+>
+> Thank you so much for not only writing the book, but for putting it
+> under the creative commons license (free).
+Thank goodness there are
+> unselfish people like you out there to help & teach the rest of us.
+>
+> -- Chris

 > I wrote you back in 2011 and I was just getting into Python and
 > wanted to thank you for your tutorial "A Byte of Python".
 Without